-The government has announced emergency funding of €5,000 to bring dial-up internet access to County Mayo, via a series of phonebooths in town squares.
+Taoiseach Micheal Martin has announced emergency funding of €5,000 to bring dial-up internet access to County Mayo, “whether they want it or not!”

-Taoiseach Micheal Martin said no money would be spared to bring the booths to the five town squares, where the population was in excess of 2,500 in the 2016 census.
+Martin said said this would be done by installing an internet capable phonebooth in each of the five town squares, where the population was in excess of 2,500 in the 2016 census.

 “This funding will be ‘ringfenced’,” he added, “to ensure this incredible opportunity for Mayo to make contact with the rest of the country, is not lost…or ‘losht,’ as they say in up there”.

-And, he said, the benefits will be enormous, as it will be possible for anyone to use the phonebox to download a song in just ten minutes or a movie, in under three hours.
+And, he said, the benefits will be enormous, as it will soon be possible for anyone to queue up to use one of the phone boxes in each of these towns.

-The Screaming Healy-Raes immediately objected to “spishal ixpinditchoor for wan countaay whin it should be made available forr all”.
+The skinny one objected to “spishal ixpinditchoor for wan countaay whin it should be made available forr all”.

-However they apologized sincerely and sat down again quietly, when reminded the smallest of Kerry’s many extra government subsidies – its annual Haitian Limbo Dancing allocation for Kerry sheep farmers who’re trying to give up smoking – is eight times greater than Mayo’s ‘once off’ IT allocation.
+However they apologized and sat down again quietly, when reminded the smallest of Kerry’s hundreds of extra government subsidies – its annual Haitian Limbo Dancing allocation for Kerry sheep farmers who’re trying to give up smoking – is eight times greater than Mayo’s tiny, once-off connectivity allocation.